seognil/todomvc-once-more/packages/pages/index/src/article.md

 ## Other Helpful Tools

 This project relies on these tools heavily, which I'd like to recommend to you guys.
-(Technically, they are the faster and simpler successors to previous ones)
+(Technically, they are the faster and simpler versions of their ancestors)

 - [**Vite**](https://vitejs.dev/): Next Generation Frontend Tooling
 - [**tsup**](https://github.com/egoist/tsup): The simplest and fastest way to bundle your TypeScript libraries